Pacific Northwest Wrestling: 1970s

-The 1970s continued to be good to Portland Wrestling, with the addition of such superstars as Buddy Rose, Matt Borne, Ed Wiskowski, Roddy Piper, Jesse Ventura, Lonnie Mayne, Jimmy Snuka and Stan Stasiak.
+The 1970s continued to be good to Portland Wrestling, with the addition of such superstars as Buddy Rose, Matt Borne, Ed Wiskoski, Roddy Piper, Jesse Ventura, Lonnie Mayne, Jimmy Snuka and Stan Stasiak.
 In 1976, Dutch Savage bought into Don Owen Sports and began promoting PNW cards in the state of Washington.
 The Owens' promotion faced opposition from several "outlaw promotions" throughout the 1970s, but remained strong.
-Eventually Owen's reputation as a honest, well-paying promoter drew a more national level of talent to the PNW territory.
-As the roster grew, so did the number of shows: in addition to Sports Arena tapings and a regular weekly stop in Salem, Oregon, it was not uncommon for the territory to run spot-shows every night of the week.
+Eventually Owen's reputation as an honest, well-paying promoter drew a more national level of talent to the PNW territory.
+As the roster grew, so did the number of shows: in addition to Sports Arena tapings and regular weekly stops in Eugene, Oregon and Salem, Oregon, it was not uncommon for the territory to run spot-shows every night of the week.

 For several years during the 1970s and 1980s, PNW's Portland Wrestling program was syndicated to stations throughout the Pacific Northwest in an edited 60-minute version known as Big Time Wrestling.
 Portland Wrestling was a rather basic television production even by 1970s standards: the program did not air in color until 1972.
 Even after that, it would occasionally still be produced in black and white if KPTV was airing a Portland Trail Blazers home game on a Saturday night, as the station had only one live production truck capable of broadcasting in color.

 Between 1976 and 1985, "Playboy" Buddy Rose became famous for drawing more money than any other wrestler in the history of Portland Wrestling.
 In 1982 and 1983, Rose wrestled for the WWF, but on his days off he returned to the Northwest and worked one-night stands for Don Owen.
 Rose was credited with sold-out venues on both the East and West coasts.
 In 1978, Rose was the United States Champion for Roy Shire Promotions in the San Francisco Bay area.
 As a team, he and Ed Wiskoski became NWA World Tag Team Champions, defending title matches up and down the West Coast for Don Owen, Roy Shire and Los Angeles promoter Mike LeBell.
 Beginning in the late 1970s, Rose feuded with Rowdy Roddy Piper in a multi-year-long angle, with the highlight being Rose stealing Piper's kilt and burning it in the Sports Arena's balcony/press row in 1981.
 Fans watching the match on TV called 911 and firefighters were dispatched to the arena, only to find the building in fine condition when they arrived.
 (Shows were shot "live to tape" at that time, with little editing and commercials inserted while the program was being shot.)